Akianonymus/gdrive-downloader/README.md

     ---

+-   <strong>--oauth-refetch-refresh-token</strong>

+    Use this flag to trigger refetching of refresh token if existing refresh token is expired.

+    ---

 -   <strong>-k | --key 'custom api key' ( optional argument )</strong>

     To download with api key.
 If api key is not specified, then the predefined api key will be used.